 Transfer to ASL

 Are you interested in transferring to Appalachian School of Law?
-We have a few seats available for Fall 2013 transfer students.
-ASL is accepting applications until August 15th.
 The school may accept transfer students from ABA-approved or state-approved law schools in accordance with ABA Standard 506 upon demonstration that the student would have qualified for entrance into ASL as a first-year student and the student is in good standing at the prior law school.

 Transfer applicants must complete/submit the following: